 Sign into Azure with a service principal using the Azure CLI

-Service principals are accounts not tied to any particular user, which can have permissions on them assigned through predefined roles.
-Authenticating with a service principal is the best way to write secure scripts or programs, allowing you to apply both permissions restrictions and locally stored static credential information.
+Service principals are accounts not tied to any particular user, which you can assign permissions through predefined roles.
+Authenticating with a service principal is the best way to write secure scripts or programs.
+It lets you apply both permissions restrictions and locally stored static credential information.
 To learn more about service principals, see Work with Azure service principals using the Azure CLI.

 To sign in with a service principal, you need:

-• The service principal password, or the X509 certificate used to create the service principal in PEM format
+• The service principal client secret, or the X509 certificate used to create the service principal in PEM format.

-• The tenant associated with the service principal, as either an .onmicrosoft.com domain or Azure object ID
+• The tenant associated with the service principal, as either an .onmicrosoft.com domain or Microsoft Entra tenant ID.

 Note two important facts when working with service principals and the Azure CLI: